intel-analytics/zoo-tutorials/keras/README.md

 To make it simple, we omit the description of plenty concepts here and you could find them in original notebook above [(link)](https://github.com/fchollet/deep-learning-with-python-notebooks).
 Besides, we directly post Keras 1.2.2 code here and the replacements needed from Keras 2.0.8 to Keras 1.2.2 are noted in `Keras_2-to-1.md`.

+The training log of each epoch is stored in INFO, you could see these information though configuring python output level, or store these information in a file and check afterwards, these may includes plenty lines of information.
+For better expression here, we run the code in Pycharm IDE and **we only paste the last info of last epoch of each training function in this notebook**.

 This repository use Python 3.5, Keras 1.2.2 (Keras code), Analytics-zoo 0.4.0 (zoo code).
 We post the summary of Keras-to-zoo code convertion as well as the table of contents.

 ## Summary of Keras-to-zoo code convertion